ros2/rclc/rclc/QUALITY_DECLARATION.md

 ## Change Control Process [2]

-The stability of **rclcc** is ensured through reviews, CI and tests.
+The stability of **rclc** is ensured through reviews, CI and tests.
 The change control process can be found in [CONTRIBUTING](CONTRIBUTING.md)

-All changes to **rclcc** occur through pull requests that are required to pass all CI tests.
+All changes to **rclc** occur through pull requests that are required to pass all CI tests.
 In case of failure, only maintainers can merge the pull request, and only when there is enough evidence that the failure is unrelated to the change.
 Additionally, all pull requests must have at least one positive review from another contributor that did not author the pull request.